 Undergraduate and graduate American Indian students attending tribal, non-tribal colleges and studying math, science, business, engineering, teacher training and/or environmental science are eligible for this Ford Motor Company Tribal Scholars Program.

 For nearly 90 years, Ford Motor Company and the Disabled American Veterans worked together to help the nation's wounded military veterans.
 This FBOS scholarship puts volunteerism in the forefront, so something special grows in the community.

 The HSF is the nation’s largest nonprofit organization supporting Hispanic higher education.
 These FBOS scholarships are open to graduating high school seniors, community college, undergraduate, graduate students.

 Ford Motor Company Fund proudly supports the LULAC and this trio of FBOS scholarships.

 In 2014, the National FFA Organization offered $2.1 million in scholarships and Ford Motor Company proudly supports the National FFA.

 Ford Motor Company Fund proudly supports the Hispanic Foundation for the Arts as it awards Latino students seeking a graduate degree in theatrical fields, FBOS scholarships.

-Underwritten by Ford Motor Company Fund, the Young Ambassadors Program fosters the next generation of Latino leaders in the arts, sciences, and humanities via the Smithsonian Institution and its resources.
-YAP, a college preparatory and leadership program, encourages graduating high school seniors to explore a wide range of academic and career opportunities through the lens of the Latino experience.
+Underwritten by Ford Motor Company Fund, the Young Ambassadors Program fosters the next generation of Latino leaders in art, science and humanities via the Smithsonian Institution and its resources.

 Spend a semester in Washington, D.C.
 The Washington Center for Internships and Academic Seminars along with Ford Global Scholars will select 24 international and U.S. students each year.